yetanalytics/lrsql/doc/oidc/auth0.md

 ### Getting Started

 Make an account on [Auth0](https://auth0.com) and log in to the administrative console.
-Make sure you have tthe [latest release of SQL LRS](https://github.com/yetanalytics/lrsql/releases) downloaded to your machine and unzipped.
+Make sure you have the [latest release of SQL LRS](https://github.com/yetanalytics/lrsql/releases) downloaded to your machine and unzipped.
 For this guide you'll need access to a command line and an application for editing JSON files.

 ### Resource Server (API) Setup